obsproject/obs-websocket/docs/generated/protocol.md

     Success = 100,

-    // The `requestType` field is missing from the request data MissingRequestType = 203,
+    // The `requestType` key is missing from the request data MissingRequestType = 203,
     // The request type is invalid (does not exist) UnknownRequestType = 204,